CharlesSchimmel/haskell-best-practices/README.md

 # The Golden Rule

-In general if you need a library for some functionality, and another library depends on a certain library for that functionality, you should consider using that library unless you have specific requirements that it does not meet.
+In general if you need a library for some functionality and a library you're already using depends on a certain library for that functionality, you should consider using that library unless you have specific requirements that it does not meet.
+Or, you should consider a library within an ecosystem of libraries that you are already using.
+For example, if you are already using the `Conduit` ecosystem of libraries, it will probably be easier to also use `xml-conduit` than another XML parsing library.
 However, if you do not particularly care about your dependencies or executable size, you might instead choose a tool listed here with a user experience more suited to you.

-For example, if you are already using the `Conduit` ecosystem of libraries, it will probably be easier to also use `xml-conduit` than another XML parsing library.

 # HTTP Request Library

-## Wreq and Req
+## Req
 Req and Wreq are batteries-included, easy-to-use request libraries that handle the majority of use cases.